VerteNet -- A Multi-Context Hybrid CNN Transformer for Accurate Vertebral Landmark Localization in Lateral Spine DXA Images: Experimental Results and Discussion

 \subsection{Abdominal Aorta Crop Detection Results}

 To comprehensively assess the performance of our algorithm, we conducted two experiments.
 In the first experiment, we selected 70 labeled images from the Hologic Horizon machine: 35 labeled as having insufficient soft tissue on the LSI (with a cropped aorta) and 35 labeled as having adequate soft tissue for evaluating AAC-24 on the LSI.
 The labeling was performed by an expert clinician (J.T.S.) with over 15 years of experience in analyzing DXA LSIs.
-We tested our method with \textit{Factor} values ranging from 0.8 to 1.5 (as shown in Table~\ref{table 3}) and found that a factor value of 1.2 provided results that perfectly matched the expert’s labeling with 100$\%$ accuracy.
+We tested our method with \textit{Factor} values ranging from 0.8 to 1.5 (as shown in Table~\ref{table 3}) and found that a factor value of 1.2 achieved the best agreement with expert labels.
 In the second experiment, we applied our algorithm to 200 images and, without disclosing the algorithm’s results, asked J.T.S. to independently classify the images as either having a cropped abdominal aorta or not.
 A comparison of the results revealed strong alignment, confirming the accuracy of the algorithm's predictions at a factor value close to 1.0.
 The results are presented in Table~\ref{table 3_1}.
 Fig.~\ref{fig_results} showcase examples of successful cases where our algorithm performed accurately.
-However, the algorithm's accuracy is dependent on the accurate landmarks' placement, and in cases where landmarks are not accurately positioned, the algorithm fails, as demonstrated in Fig.~\ref{fig_failure}.
+However, the algorithm depends on accurate landmark placement as shown in Fig.~\ref{fig_failure}.